DARIAH-ERIC/dariah-campus-pilot/events/_posts/2019-04-22-winter-school.md

 title: Open Data Citation for Social Science and Humanities
 abstract: DARIAH Winter School 2016 explored the evolution of publication issues in social sciences and humanities in a context of Open Access, with the underlying goal of promoting open science through the question of open data citation.
 data_key: ws2016
-tags: open_science open_access scientific_publishing data_management
+tags: open_science open_access scholarly_publishing data_management

 ---